Kimi to Boku

 (君と僕。, Kimi to Boku) is a Japanese manga series written and illustrated by Kiichi Hotta.
 It was serialized in Square Enix's shōnen manga magazine Monthly Shōnen Gangan from January 2003 to 2004, in Gangan Powered from 2004 to 2009, and in Monthly GFantasy from May 2009 to March 2022.
 The series follows four teens, Yūta and Yūki Asaba, Shun Matsuoka, and Kaname Tsukahara, who grew up together and a half-Japanese transfer student Chizuru Tachibana who joins the circle of friends.
 An anime television series adaptation by J.C.Staff aired from October to December 2011 and a second season aired from April to June 2012.

 Plot

-The story revolves around four teens—the good-looking twins Yūta and Yūki Asaba, the effeminate Shun Matsuoka, and the class head Kaname Tsukahara—who have known each other since early childhood.
-While they are not necessarily good or bad friends, they continue to hang out well into high school.
-The half-Japanese transfer student Chizuru Tachibana joins the circle of friends in this comedy about the everyday life of adolescence.
-It does not have any romance or flamboyant fantasy, but it is light-hearted humorous story about high school friends and attachment.
-Friendship forms because this group loves each other's company even with all their different personalities or perspective.
-Yūta and Yūki are known for giving everyone a hard time but usually mean no harm, Shun with his elegant behavior, Kaname with his hot temper, and Chizuru with his fun loving side make up this anime about adolescence.
+The story revolves around four teens—the attractive twins Yūta and Yūki Asaba, the effeminate Shun Matsuoka, and the class head Kaname Tsukahara—who have known each other since early childhood.
+While they are not necessarily close friends, they continue to hang out well into high school.
+The half-Japanese transfer student Chizuru Tachibana joins the circle of friends in this comedy about the everyday life.
+It does not have any romance or fantasy, but it is a light-hearted, humorous story about high school friends and attachments.
+Friendships form because the group loves each other's company, even with all their different personalities and perspectives.
+Yūta and Yūki are known for giving everyone a hard time but usually mean no harm, Shun with his elegant behavior, Kaname with his hot temper, and Chizuru and his fun-loving side, build this anime storyline about adolescence and growing up.